Ahammedjaleel/dax-problems-and-solutions/04-customer-category-running-totals-analysis/README.md

-# Power BI DAX: Running Total by Non-Date Fields
+# 04: Running Total by Non-Date Fields

 This repository contains practical DAX examples for calculating **running totals based on non-date fields**, such as **Customer Name** or **Category ID**.